Samurai9954/Infinity-Square-AI-Portal/README.md

 # How To Use InfinityS -
 ### After Importing InfinityS, Run The File, And The InfinityS CLI Will Guide You To Your AI :D 😊

+# Training -
+InfinityS Has 2 Plans - Free Forever, Paid Yearly

+If You Want To Train Your Models On The Cloud With High Accuracy and Lower Training Times, You can get the Yearly Subscription of Only ***15$ Per Year***.
+In The Paid Plan, You Also get the benefit Of Direct Help Through Call On Our Helpline, If You Face Any Issues.